How do I apply?

 - Letters of recommendation (at least one from a research mentor)

 Your achievements within your undergraduate program and optional GRE scores provide a useful tool to evaluate the difficulty of your curriculum compared with those of others across the nation and around the world.
 You can view our Admissions and Enrolment Statistics from students who have matriculated in past years.

 Do you require the GRE Subject test?

-Although not required, we strongly encourage you to take a GRE subject test.
-You can submit test scores in Biochemistry, Cell & Molecular Biology, Biology, or Chemistry.
+Although not required, you can submit a GRE subject test in Biochemistry, Cell & Molecular Biology, Biology, or Chemistry.

-Can I submit my application before all of my recommendations or official test scores are received?
+Can I submit my application before all of my recommendations are received?